Mississippi tornadoes kill 23, injure dozens overnight

 Rolling Fork and the surrounding area has wide expanses of cotton, corn and soybean fields and catfish farming ponds.
 More than a half-dozen shelters were opened in the state by emergency officials.

-Mississippi Gov. Tate Reeves said in a Twitter post Friday night that search and rescue teams were active and that officials were sending in more ambulances and emergency assets.
+Mississippi Gov. Tate Reeves said in a Twitter post Friday night that search and rescue teams were active and that officials were sending more ambulances and emergency assets to those affected.

 "Many in the MS Delta need your prayer and God's protection tonight," the post said.
 "Watch weather reports and stay cautious through the night, Mississippi!"

-This was a supercell, the nasty type of storm that brews the deadliest tornado and most damaging hail in the United States, said University of Northern Illinois University meteorology professor Walker Ashley.
+This was a supercell, the nasty type of storms that brew the deadliest tornado and most damaging hail in the United States, said University of Northern Illinois University meteorology professor Walker Ashley.
 What's more this a night-time wet one which is "the worst kind," he said.

 Meteorologists saw a big tornado risk coming for the general region, not the specific area, as much as a week in advance, said Ashley, who was discussing it with his colleagues as early as March 17.
 The National Weather Service's Storm Prediction Center put out a long-range alert for the area on March 19, he said.